Bittersweet Chocolate Biscotti

 - Bake in 325F oven for 8 minutes.
 Carefully turn slices over and bake for 7 to 9 minutes more or until dry and crisp.
 Transfer to wire racks and let cool, about 1 hour.

 - Microwave chopped chocolate and shortening in a small microwave-safe bowl on 50 percent power (medium) for 1 to 2 minutes or until melted, stirring twice.
 Dip one end of each cookie into melted chocolate; let excess drip back into bowl.
-Place cookies on waxed paper; let stand until set.
+Place cookies on parchment or waxed paper; let stand until set.
 Makes 2 dozen cookies.

 To toast nuts, spread them in a single layer in a shallow baking pan.
 Bake in a preheated 375F oven for 4 to 5 minutes or until nuts are slightly golden brown, stirring once or twice.
 Wrap warm nuts in a clean kitchen towel.
 Rub nuts in towel to remove any loose skins; cool completely.
 Chop nuts and set aside.